linear-b/gitstream/docs/gitlab-installation.md

 !!! tip "How gitStream Works"
-        Read our guide: [How gitStream Works](/how-it-works/) to get an overview of the gitStream syntax and automation lifecycle.
+    Read our guide, [How gitStream Works](/how-it-works/), for a deeper understanding of gitStream's capabilities and how to leverage them fully and to get an overview of the gitStream syntax and automation lifecycle.

 ## Additional Resources